Battery Manufacturer to Invest $2.57B, Create Over 700 Jobs in Coweta County - NewsBreak

 Ammunition maker Norma Precision plans to build a new manufacturing and logistics complex along I-16 in Bryan County.

-Two years ago, Joe Biden became the first Democratic presidential candidate to carry Georgia since 1992, and the Peach State elected two Democrats to the U.S. Senate in runoffs.
-Last Tuesday, Republican Gov. Brian Kemp won reelection in a rematch with Democrat Stacey Abrams by a wider margin than in 2018, leading the GOP to […] The post Election Day Republican victories turn Georgia purple, not red appeared first on Rough Draft Atlanta.
+These Georgia school districts are going virtual for Senate runoff Election Day

+COBB COUNTY, Ga. — Metro Atlanta school districts are announcing a virtual learning day on Tuesday, Dec.
+6 due to Georgia's Senate runoff election.
+As some school buildings are used as voting locations, and to help free up time for families, districts have decided that teachers will teach online with students learning at home for the day.

-The 2nd most dangerous roadway in the US runs through the heart of metro Atlanta, agency says
+The 2nd most dangerous roadway in the US runs through the heart of metro Atlanta

-ATLANTA — The National Highway Traffic Safety Administration says a metro interstate is the second most dangerous highway in the United States.
+The National Highway Traffic Safety Administration says a metro interstate is the second most dangerous highway in the United States.
 Many people who drive Interstate 20 said they weren’t surprised by the new report.
-In fact, some people told Channel 2′s Dave Huddleston they try to...
+In fact, some people say they try to avoid it.
+“How long as it been...

 Study shows some Georgians looking to move away to other states: Here’s where